 “We are absolutely thrilled,” said Mr. Cartier.
 “People from all over the United States come to Beaufort to experience one of North Carolina’s signature events that honors traditional wooden boatbuilding.
 It’s also an opportunity for us to show them the hospitality that Carteret County and The Crystal Coast are known for,” he said.

-“Last year, we enhanced the visitor experience by adding a digital aspect to the event.
+“Two years ago, we enhanced the visitor experience by adding a digital aspect to the event.
 Through the use of QR codes, visitors were able to download the agenda and event information, stated Mr. Cartier.

 Due to the positive response, event officials at the museum will try to expand on that experience.
 The show offers so much in just one day, we want to make sure the people attending know everything that we have to offer,” said Mr. Cartier.